 People do many stupid things in their hunger!
 If I’m hungry, I purchase more stuff than on the grocery list because I’m letting my eyes and stomach do the purchasing.

-Having a snack before buying groceries or shopping after consuming a meal can be beneficial.
+Having a snack before buying groceries or shopping after a meal can be beneficial.

 Know when to shop

 Know when to shop!
 Time of day also affects bargaining.
 Early Bird tickets go on sale first, especially for reduced meats and vegetables or sometimes right before closing as managers are slashing prices in the morning.”

 Most Grocery Stores Change the flyer sales on Thursdays each week, so remember to start creating your list and plan to start on Wednesday.
 Shopping the sale items weekly is a great way to save on your total grocery bill.
 Wait for those pork chops to come on sale, or compare the price of Chicken breasts before doing a grocery run.

 How to Save when at the Grocery store

 Saving on Vegetables and fresh fruits at the grocery store can be a challenge; we all know you can watch for expiring fruit on the side corners of the aisles, but there are a few other ways to consider how to save on these items.

 Don’t be scared to spend money on FROZEN Fruits & veggies.

 It’s been proven that frozen foods are not less healthy than fresh ones!
 Frozen food isn’t inherently less healthy than its new counterpart.
 Most Fruits and vegetables are frozen at their peak time and make a great alternative when purchasing out-of-season fruits and vegetables.
 You save money on the cost, but they also last longer than fresh!

 Eat Fresh Veggies and Fruit during the Local Growing season.